 Should you wish to take advantage of the over night stay then Oranjestad is also a jumping nightlife mecca, filled with restaurants, cafes, clubs, lounges, bars and casinos for you to explore and enjoy.

-Saying farewell to Oranjestad and the Caribbean you will spend two days at sea taking advantage of all the activities and amenities on offer on the Celebrity Eclipse before disembarking in Miami on the 26th November 2017 for your return flight home.
+Saying farewell to Oranjestad and the Caribbean you will spend two days at sea taking advantage of all the activities and amenities on offer on the Celebrity Eclipse before disembarking in Miami for your return flight home.

 This is an excellent itinerary as you can experience the unique differences of the Caribbean Islands in their culture, heritage and architecture whilst all enjoying the same stunning scenery, beaches etc., that meet your expectations.
 And if you have not cruised before then Cruises not only bridge the generation gap, they can also be a great leveller so keep an open mind and you never know whom you’ll meet!

-Tailor Made Travel can fulfill your dreams and aspirations – for further details and information of this Special Offer and other cruises available from our Travel Partner, Celebrity Cruises, please contact us.
+Tailor Made Travel can fulfil your dreams and aspirations – for further details of all cruises available from our Travel Partner, Celebrity Cruises, please contact us.

 Call 0333 3441786 or visit your local Tailor Made Travel agency – for telephone numbers and addresses of our branches click onto this link to our website

 Don’t forget without a Travel Agent you are on your own.

 Images and some content supplied by Celebrity Cruises

 Itinerary based on a typical Caribbean Cruise but some cruises vary with different ports of call.

 Tailor Made Travel act as Agents on behalf of Celebrity Cruises (Atol No. 10486 )